xrdocs-staging/design/_blogs/2025-10-01-cst-routed-optical-4_0.md

 are further split into different layers.
 While these layers can bring some cost benefit, it also brings added complexity.
 Each layer has its own management, control plane, planning, and operational model.

-## Inefficiences Between Network Layers
+## Inefficiencies Between Network Layers

 OTN and IP network traffic must be converted into wavelength signals to traverse the DWDM network.
 This has traditionally required dedicated